 Pronunciation is a crucial piece of how to learn French.
 Many English speakers find it the most frustrating part, even more than learning grammar fundamentals.
 That does not mean it is impossible, though.
 The sounds may be harder to make with your mouth, but the rules are much more consistent than those for English.
 So, once you get how each syllable sounds in French, instead of associating it with the English alphabet, the words are pretty much pronounced how they are spelled.

-If you have read our French for travel crash course, you might recognize some of these tips.
+If you have read our French for travel article, you might recognize some of these tips.
 This guide will dive deeper.
 It will cover not only how to pronounce French letters and syllables that differ from English, but other French pronunciation rules like syllable stress, accent marks and le liason.

 Of course, there is only so much you can learn about pronunciation through reading alone.
 The best things you can do to practice pronunciation are listening to native speakers and speaking out loud until you can emulate them.
 Some great ways to listen include news, podcasts, movies, and TV series.
 Getting a tutor or conversation partner is also a good idea.